rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 - Product Vision, Mission, and Principles as tools to hedge against uncertainty
 - Managing expectations around timelines and delivery dates
-- Using **a risk management model** to log risks, question assumptions, and identify dependencies
+- Using **a risk management model** to Log risks, question assumptions, and identify dependencies
 - Building a culture that is flexible and accepts uncertainty
 - Using clarity and coherence in communication when certainty is not available